alexanderepping/apfelxx_photon_mod/minimizationMinuit/quicknote.md

 # To-Do:
-[ ] At first, test the minimization in LO
-[ ] Then we can implement the additional terms for the HO [ ] maybe change asref in configMinuit.h to the more exact value?!

 [ ] what could be changed so that I get more similar values to the ones given by SAL?
 [ ] to check how good the values for the parameters are we can look at the chi2 for the different experiments seperately